Geontech/fins/README.md

 # Install the "quartus" generator plugin
 $ python3 -m pip install ./quartus
 ```
----
-**NOTE**
-You may not have permissions to run these `python3 -m pip` commands.
+> NOTE: You may not have permissions to run these `python3 -m pip` commands.
 To resolve this you can either use a python virtual environment, the `--user` option (`python3 -m pip --user`), or `sudo`.

----

 To uninstall FINS, run the following commands:

 ```bash
 $ python3 -m pip uninstall fins fins-quartus fins-vivado
 ```
----
-**NOTE**
-Again, you may not have permissions to run these `python3 -m pip` commands.
+> NOTE: Again, you may not have permissions to run these `python3 -m pip` commands.
 To resolve this you can either use a python virtual environment, the `--user` option (`python3 -m pip --user`), or `sudo`.

----

 To verify your installation and run an example of a FINS Node, execute the following commands to build and simulate the test IP with Vivado:

-> NOTES: Make sure you have sourced the Xilinx "settings64.sh" script for the version of Vivado you are using.
+> NOTE: Make sure you have sourced the Xilinx "settings64.sh" script for the version of Vivado you are using.
 This test requires GNU Octave or Mathworks MATLAB.

 ```bash
 # Enter the test IP directory